computas/designsystem/CONTRIBUTING.md

 ## How to add new features

-1. Discuss with the team what new features should be implemented, and pick an appropriate task.
-2. Create a branch from the `main` branch and start development.
+1. Create a branch from the `main` branch and start development.
 Follow the file structure described above to write your implementation in the correct fashion.
-3. Try to add your submissions through small, focused and well described commits.
+2. Try to add your submissions through small, focused and well described commits.
 This makes it easier to do QA.
 Use the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) syntax if you feel like doing so.
-4. When you're done implementing your feature, create a pull request for your branch to be merged into the `main` branch.
+3. When you're done implementing your feature, create a pull request for your branch to be merged into the `main` branch.
 This will automatically run linting, and will create a preview URL of your feature branch.
 At least one approval is required to merge the pull request.
-5. When a reviewer has approved your pull request; merge your branch and delete it.
+4. When a reviewer has approved your pull request; merge your branch and delete it.